borntofrappe/borntofrappe/src/blog/a-remarkable-introduction-to-asts.md

 ---
-title: A remarkable introduction to AST
+title: A remarkable introduction to ASTs
+description: I drastically improved the time it takes to build this website by learning about abstract syntax trees.
+Let me share a few notes.
 date: 2023-01-20 17:59:01
-description: Abstract syntax trees offer powerful features.
 ---

 On January 18th, at precisely 11:59:29 AM, this website was built in 57.6 seconds.